colbyford/pfHRP_MLModel/README.md

 ## Important Supplementary Data
 - Model metrics for all trained models are in the [/models](/models) folder.
-Note: The top performaing models' .pkl files are also available.
+Note: The top performing models' .pkl files are also available.
 - PfHRP2 sample sequences, motif matches, and metadata are available in the [pfHRP2_withMeta.csv](pfHRP2_withMeta.csv) file.
 - The histidine-based motif repeat finder is provided in the [H_motif_finder.R](H_motif_finder.R) R script.